 Established back in 1995, Shipping Solutions is an export document software that easily integrates with a shipper’s platform and automates completion and management of the majority of export documents via the Automated Export Systems (AES).

-Being easy to install, Shipping Solutions eliminates redundant data entry that enables businesses to create export document forms up to five-times faster than it used to be.
-Also, it helps to quickly generate electronic Certificates of Origin (eCO) which, as we already know, is one of the most crucial ones among all export documents. eCO is a secure and time and cost-saving solution for shippers as it fastens the process of certifying CO by a chamber of commerce.
+Easy to install, Shipping Solutions eliminates redundant data entry that enables businesses to create export document forms up to five times faster than it used to be.
+Also, it helps to quickly generate electronic Certificates of Origin (eCO) which, as we already know, is one of the most crucial export documents. eCO is a secure, time- and cost-saving solution for shippers as it speeds the process of certifying a CO by a chamber of commerce.

 Some More Export Documents to Consider

-No doubt, it is hard to cover all the international shipping documents in a single article, that is why we have included some mandatory and commonly used ones, but there are much more of them.
+It’s certainly hard to cover all the international shipping documents in a single article.
+That is why we have included some mandatory and commonly used ones, but there are many more of them.

-Not going into many details, let’s briefly look at some other shipping documents you should take into account.
+Without getting too detailed, let’s briefly look at some other shipping documents to take into account.

 Export License.
 This international trade government document approves the export of specific cargo to the country of origin.
-Export license allows shipping companies to legally sell goods across the globe and is required when an exported product falls under the category of restricted goods.
-Also, it helps the government to track how much goods are being exported out of the country and where they are heading to.
+An export license allows shipping companies to legally sell goods across the globe and is required when an exported product falls under the category of restricted goods.
+Also, it helps a government track how much is being exported and where the exports are going.

 If the proforma invoice is correctly compiled, at the end of the shipping process, the commercial invoice should closely resemble the proforma invoice.
 Even though this document is not mandatory for all international shipments, some countries may require it if there is a tight currency exchange rate control.

-Proforma invoice has several functions.
+A proforma invoice has several functions.
 First, it serves as a tool of negotiation between a shipper and a consignee.
 Second, it includes the full description of goods (with the total payable amount) which a consignee needs for a legal import.
-The template should include the proforma invoice date and number, country of origin, unit price and total amount, quantity and gross of packaging, payment term, etc.
+The template should include the proforma invoice date and number, country of origin, unit price and total amount, quantity and gross weight of packaging, payment terms, etc.

 Dangerous Goods Form.
 Sometimes the exported goods are considered hazardous or dangerous by the International Maritime Organization, for ocean freight, or the International Air Transport Association (IATA), for air shipping.
 The Dangerous Goods Form (also known as a Dangerous Goods Shipper’s Declaration, DGD) is a must-have document for such cases.

-Issued by a shipper to a carrier, this document certifies the shipment has been labeled, packed and declared in accordance with the IATA’s Dangerous Goods Regulations (DGR).
-The DG form should include the contact details of a shipper and a consignee, proper name of the exported dangerous goods (e.g. acetone), emergency contact details, quantity of goods, class of cargo division (flammable, explosive, toxic, radioactive, etc.)
+Issued by a shipper to a carrier, this document certifies the shipment has been labeled, packed, and declared in accordance with IATA’s Dangerous Goods Regulations (DGR).
+The DG form should include the contact details of a shipper and a consignee, proper name of the exported dangerous goods (e.g., acetone), emergency contact details, quantity of goods, class of cargo division (flammable, explosive, toxic, radioactive, etc.).

-We hope you have found this post both informative and enthralling, so that for now you feel less confused concerning the export documentation.
+We hope you have found this post both informative and interesting, so that for now you feel less confused concerning export documentation.